 Honors Colloquium is a team-taught, completely integrated course rather than an LC that integrates existing courses.
 Students contract with their colloquium instructors to receive six social studies or humanities credits for their colloquium work.
 Colloquium students must propose and construct an integrative research project that will produce a substantial piece of scholarly or creative work.
 Students work on their projects under the guidance of a faculty mentor who helps them select appropriate research materials and provides guidance about writing in a specific discipline.
 One colloquium is offered each semester.
 Enrollment is limited to 15 students, and requires a letter of invitation from the program coordinator or honors faculty.
 The Honors Program provides students with all the colloquium's required texts.

-There are two ways to complete an Honors Project.
+There are different ways to complete an Honors Project.

 - Honors Project Proposal Form